llxxbb/TaskLoader/README.md

 ## Features

-- Because of auto loading, no queue, so no blocking problems.
+- Pull tasks but no push tasks, so no blocking problems.
 - Configurations can be changed at run time, include thread number, idle time, load size, stop it or run it.

 ## Usage